pypi/warehouse/docs/api-reference/stats.rst

-STATS API
+Stats API
 =========

-PyPI offers a JSON stats endpoint via a `Content-Type: application/json` GET request.
-Without the Content-Type header set, you will be returned a HTML page.
+PyPI offers a JSON stats endpoint via a ```Content-Type: application/json`` GET request.
+Without the ``Content-Type`` header set, you will be returned a HTML page.

 **Example Client**: https://github.com/cooperlees/pypistats